heksaani/InnuendoCliCpouta/README.md

    # RV users
    mkdir -p /mnt/thl_data/$USER/ftp
   ```
-  And you might want to create a subfolder (e.g., /mnt/rv_data/$USER/ftp/ecoli_data)  for a set of samples that you would like to run together.
+  And it is also a good idea to create a subfolder (e.g., /mnt/rv_data/$USER/ftp/ecoli_data)  for a set of samples that you would like to analyse together.
+Please note that you have to place corresponding metadata file in the same directory as your raw data and launch your pipeline from the same directory.

-  Plan is to organise your jobs under a different folder. so please create a folder for runnung and storing data resulting from submitted batch jobs under your username as below:
+  Plan is to organise your jobs under a different folder. so please create a folder for storing data resulting from submitted batch jobs as shown below:

    ``` bash
    # THL users